Zaedus/Discord-MultiMonitors/README.md

 ## Notes

-- I don't know how to
+- I don't know how to make the media window be hidden, but still visible to discord.